bekk/bekk-christmas/post/thecloud/have-a-merry-hybrid-christmas.md

 }
 ```

 The relay is the service bus namespace which can have one or more connections to a host on-northpole in this case.
-One connection is bound to a host and port number combination.
+One connection is bound to a combination of host and port number.
 Below the connection from the relay to the service on-northpole is defined in Terraform.

 ```jsonc
 resource "azurerm_relay_hybrid_connection" "hcn_northpole" {